How to Make Your Dog Vomit in an Emergency

 Here are four things you should know before attempting to induce vomiting in your dog with hydrogen peroxide.

-1. Know The Time Frame – if your dog ingested something more than 2 hours ago, it is probably too late to get the substance out of his stomach.
+1. If your dog ingested something more than 2 hours ago, it is probably too late to get the substance out of his stomach.
 Typically, two hours after ingestion, the substance has already been absorbed or has moved out of the stomach and into the small intestines.
 When this happens, making your dog throw up will not help.
 If you do not know when your dog ingested the substance, it may still be beneficial to induce vomiting, but don’t be surprised if nothing comes up.

-2. Know The Product – Certain chemicals such as bleach and Drain-O are caustic.
-This means that they can cause more damage to the esophagus and mouth if they are vomited back up.
-If your dog has eaten a caustic chemical, it is usually better to let them keep it in their stomach and have your veterinarian treat them in a different way.
+2. Certain chemicals such as bleach and Drain-O are caustic.
+They can often cause more damage to the esophagus and mouth if they are vomited back up.
+It is usually better to let them keep it in their stomach and have your veterinarian treat them in a different way.
 Sharp, solid objects such as glass and plastic can cause trauma to the esophagus if vomited up, so it is best to avoid inducing vomiting in these situations.
 Additionally, some items that are accidentally ingested by dogs are harmless and may not need to be treated.
 It is best to call your veterinarian immediately.
 Your veterinarian will be able to tell you if your dog needs treatment and if so, the best way to treat him.

-3. Know Your Dog’s Mental Status – Dogs that are comatose or lack a gag reflex should not be made to vomit.
+3. Dogs that are comatose or lack a gag reflex should not be made to vomit.
 If your dog vomits and is unable to swallow properly, he could choke on his vomit and aspirate into his lungs causing a severe and potentially fatal pneumonia.
 If your dog is intoxicated or otherwise impaired, vomiting should not be induced.

 Protect Your Pup with Pet Insurance!